bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-tutorial.md

 }
 ```

-If you are creating a cart for a specific customer, pass in the `customer_id` in the request:
+If you are creating a cart for a specific customer, pass in the `customer_id` in the request.

 ```json
 {